tylerbertmore/yurblegatchi/README.md

 ### Overview

 Yurblegatchi is a Tomagatchi clone with art from Neopets.com.
 You can create a pet and then your responsibilities begin.
-If you do not feed your pet, give it enough food, or play with it; it will **DIE**
+If you do not feed your pet, give it enough sleep, or play with it; it will **DIE**

 ---